ShyamPoovaiah/FacialKeypointsDetection/README.md

 Accuracy of the model:
 ![Convolution Accuracy][convolution accuracy image]

+### Training with Dropout
+![Optimized Convolution Model][optimized convolution model image]
+![Optimized Convolution Loss][optimized convolution loss image]
+![Optimized Convolution Accuracy][optimized convolution accuracy image]

 ## Augmenting the data.
-Since we ignored a lot of rows with NA values, the number of training samples is reduced.
+The loss of the model above is not low compared to the Dense Model.
+This can be attributed to a lot of rows with NA values being dropped.
 One way to get around this is to augment available data.
-Here the images are flipped to increase the number of images.
+Here the images are flipped to increase the number of training data.
 ![Flipped][flipped]
 We can see that the target values also needs to be updated along with flipping the image.